alextimans/Social_Network_Project/README.md

     ├── analysis_manuscript.Rmd
     └── ...
 ```

-Contains the supplementary material the paper from Schöne et al.:
+Contains the supplementary material from the paper of Schöne et al. (2021):
 - `data/`: contains the tweet datasets
-- `r_scripts/`: contains the R Scripts used
+- `r_scripts/`: contains R Scripts